 Deciding when and if you should expand your business is tough.
 How you fund that expansion is just as important.
-The decisions you make about funding your business’s growth can have ramifications for the speed at which you grow, your customer relationships, and your financial future.
+The decisions you make about funding your business’s growth with a business loan can have ramifications for the speed at which you grow, your customer relationships, and your financial future.

 Here are five smart options for funding for business expansion based on your needs and business stage.

 1. SBA Loan Programs

 SBA loans are an attractive option for funding business expansion, but because the government administers them, they do have tough lending criteria.

 It’s important to note that the SBA does not lend money, rather it uses federal money to guarantee a portion of the loan.
 This removes some of the risk from traditional banks and encourages them to support small businesses with lower-rate financing.
 That includes low down payments, longer repayment terms, and lower interest rates.